(Nairobi, Lewa Conservancy, Masai Mara)

 Ngong House is a private, serene and luxurious home stay situated in Karen / Langata area of Nairobi.
 The lodge overlooks the Ngong Hills, only a few minutes away from what used to be Karen Blixen’s coffee farm.
 Secluded in 10 acres of private land, it is close to Nairobi National Park, 30 to 40 minutes from Nairobi International Airport, 15 minutes from Wilson airport (where all fly safaris depart from) and 20 minutes from the city center.

 Take your flight from Nairobi to Lewa Downs today.
 The flight duration is approximately 1 hr.
+On all services the luggage allowance is 15 kilos in soft bags.
+This allowance shall include all hand baggage.

 A representative from your lodge will pick you up and transfer you between the lodge and airstrip.